Cognigy/Extensions/extensions/bamboo-hr/README.md

-# News API Extension
+# Bamboo HR

-This Extension integrats Cognigy with the [News API](https://newsapi.org/).
+This Extension provides getting employee information and use it within a Cognigy.AI conversation.

 **Connection:**